lgburget/NeuronNetwork_project/README.md

 In order to make these results more meaningfull, you can then use the `RasterPlots.R` program to transform the output files into graphics.

-To do that, upload the program into the folder `build` and type:
+To do that, make sure you are in the folder `build` and type:
 ```
 Rscript RasterPlots.R outfile.txt sample_file.txt param_file.txt
 ```